panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 #### Step 2.
 Attach the event listener to the parent element

-`document.getElementById('buttons').addEventListener('click', handler)` attaches the event listener to the parent element of buttons.
-Due to the event propagation mechanism, this event listener reacts also to buttons clicks, because the *button click event bubbles through ancestors*.
+`document.getElementById('buttons') .addEventListener('click', handler)` attaches the event listener to the parent element of buttons.
+This event listener reacts also to buttons clicks because the *button click event bubbles through ancestors* (thanks to the event propagation).

 #### Step 3.
 Use *event.target* to select the target element